 But non-dairy yogurt can also be made at home with a fresher taste, higher quality ingredients and nutritional value, and without all those fillers.
 Be sure to check out my recipe for Soy Yogurt.
 If you don’t have a yogurt maker, check out this article, “How to Culture Yogurt Without a Yogurt Maker”.
 It’s easier than you think and so worth that delicious homemade taste.

 Always good to know exactly where your food is coming from!
 And best of all, you can add whatever fruits, nuts or other flavors, such as cocoa, that you like.
 The only limit is your imagination.

 Vegetables, being at the heart and soul of a plant-based diet, of course, make outstanding, low-sugar, fat-free snacks.
-Try a chilled Corn, Tomato Salad or for something quick and portable, chop up carrots, cucumbers or celery into snacking sticks, or as the French call raw vegetables, crudite.
+Try a chilled Corn, Tomato Salad.
+Or for something quick and portable, chop up carrots, cucumbers or celery into snacking sticks, or as the French call raw vegetables, crudités.

 You can add salt, pepper, garlic or onion powder or other seasonings to taste, or combine vegetable sticks with nut and seed butters, cheese sauces, dips or hummus (below).

 Chips, Crackers, and Granola